excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### `theme`

-Tthis prop controls Excalidraw's theme.
+This prop controls Excalidraw's theme.
 When supplied, the value takes precedence over `intialData.appState.theme`, the theme will be fully controlled by the host app, and users won't be able to toggle it from within the app.

 ### Extra API's